dadams-AU/simple-chat-client/README.md

    ```
 ## Usage

+1. Locate your local ip address and open port 65432 (or any port you like)

 1. Ensure your chat server is running and listening for incoming connections on indicated port

 1. Ensure you have Python 3 installed.